alco/ExReminder/README.md

 waits the specified amount of time before it calls back to the server which then forwards the event's metadata back to the client.

-Let's first get a birds-eye view at the code structure we're going to build.
+Let's first get a bird's-eye view at the code structure we're going to build.

 ```elixir
 defmodule Event do